object-oriented-python/object-oriented-programming/doc/source/2_programs_in_files.rst

     <https://github.com/object-oriented-python/object-oriented-programming>`__.
     Clone that git repository into your course folder, and install the Python package it contains into your virtual environment.
-Check that it has installed correctly by installing pytest, and running:
+Check that it has installed correctly by installing Pytest, and running:

     .. code-block:: console